1843 Tennessee gubernatorial election

 The 1843 Tennessee gubernatorial election was held on August 3, 1843, to elect the governor of Tennessee.
 Incumbent Whig governor James C. Jones won re-election against Democratic nominee and former governor James K. Polk in a rematch of the previous election.

+Background

+Following the election of 1841, Whigs controlled the state House of Representatives, but Democrats held onto the state senate by a 13 to 12 margin.
+One of the first tasks of the new government was to fill the U.S. Senate seats left vacant by the resignations of Alexander O. Anderson and Alfred O. P. Nicholson.
+Democrats demanded one of the two seats go to a Democrat, a request the Whigs rejected.
+The 13 Democrats in the state senate, who became known as the "Immortal Thirteen," refused to allow a joint session of the legislature (where Whigs, who controlled the House, would have a numerical majority) to choose the replacement senators, and Tennessee thus had no representation in the U.S. Senate for most of 1842 and 1843.
+Though the government was mostly gridlocked by the Immortal Thirteen during Jones's first term, it did manage to enact debt reform legislation in 1842.

+In the election of 1843, Democratic Governor James K. Polk canvassed the state extensively in hopes of taking back the governor's office, but he was again unsuccessful.
+Furthermore, Whigs gained control of the state senate, ending the "Immortal Thirteen" gridlock, and two Whigs were appointed to the state's U.S. Senate seats.

 General election

-On election day, 3 August 1843, incumbent Whig governor James C. Jones won re-election by a margin of 5,189 votes against his opponent Democratic nominee and former governor James K. Polk, thereby retaining Whig control over the office of governor.
-Jones was sworn in for his second term on 15 October 1843.
+On election day, August 3, 1843, incumbent Whig governor James C. Jones won re-election by a margin of 5,189 votes against his opponent Democratic nominee and former governor James K. Polk, thereby retaining Whig control over the office of governor.
+Jones was sworn in for his second term on October 15, 1843.